AKIMANIZANYE/Picthing/README.md

 .permission of testing website      .You are  not allowed to move  anyfile or folder .Permision of Riview
 .persimision of commenting           .
-You are not allow to migrate .Permission of giving pitch         .You are not allowed to host it again  this website.
+You are not allow to migrate .Permission of post your blog       .You are not allowed to host it again  this website.